The Hub of The Americas: Panama

 Panama offers a multitude of visa options to suit anyone’s needs (including the “Specific Countries” visa that grants work permits) and international-standard health care.
 Called the “Hub of the Americas,” this country is ideally located for travel to the United States and Canada.
 The flight from Miami, for example, is direct and takes about two-and-a-half hours.
 Plus, Panama makes a great base location from which you can easily explore the rest of Latin America and the Caribbean.

-The people here are friendly, and, outside of Panama City, the atmosphere is generally quite laid back and easy going.
+The Panamanian people are friendly, and, outside of the city, the atmosphere is generally quite laid back and easy going.
 With a population of only 4 million, the country does not feel overly crowded.

 The country’s strategic geographic position, and the significance of the Panama Canal, mean this destination is an important point on the world map.
 Panama’s economy has always been strong; it’s never slowed or ceased to grow due to the canal and the massive amounts of wealth that move through it (and earn Panama revenue).